Five key F1 questions to be answered during the summer break

 Who will partner Nico Hulkenberg at Sauber?

-With Zhou Guanyu looking likely to be set adrift at the end of the current season, and fellow incumbent Valtteri Bottas still not tied down to a new deal, this remains perhaps the most lively of the remaining open seats on the grid for next year, with plenty of drivers potentially in contention.
+With Zhou Guanyu looking likely to be cut adrift at the end of the current season, and fellow incumbent Valtteri Bottas still not tied down to a new deal, this remains perhaps the most lively of the remaining open seats on the grid for next year, with plenty of drivers seemingly in contention.

 Related